Kathmandu UNESCO World Heritage Sites

 All Nepal Tour

-Sites like the Queen Maya Devi Temple, Sacred Pond and Sacred Garden hold tremendous significance to the life of Gautam Buddha and hence is a much frequented.
-Other sites are the famous Ashoka Pillar and the international monasteries region.
+Sites such as the Queen Maya Devi Temple, Sacred Pond, and Sacred Garden hold deep significance to Buddha’s life and are frequently visited.

 All Nepal Tour